Grow a Beautiful Basketful of

 If you want to plant earlier when it's in the 30's or low 40's at night and are using hot caps or covers of some kind, that's great, you're the boss.

 Tomatoes are a Warm/Hot Weather Crop.
-Don't Plant in Cold Soil!
+Don't Plant in Cold Soil

 How Many Plants?
 Smart Spacing

-Most of these heirlooms get really big, from 5 to 8 feet tall, 3 to 4 feet wide, and need to be spaced at least 32 - 36 inches apart in rows at least 4 to 5 feet apart.
+Most of these heirlooms get big, from 5 to 8 feet tall, 3 to 4 feet wide, and need to be spaced at least 32 - 36 inches apart in rows at least 4 to 5 feet apart.

 Sure, they are small when you plant them; don't let that fool you.
 King Kong and Clifford the Big Red Dog were small when they were born, too.

-Our Dwarf plants are shrubby and need to be planted 2 feet apart.
+Our 3 Dwarf plants are shrubby and need to be planted 2 feet apart.

 For example, a garden bed 6' by 18' will accommodate 10 -12 plants -- 2 rows of 5 or 6 plants -- depending on plant size at maturity, while providing plenty of root space, airflow, and room for lots of foliage and fruit.

-See the Growing Tips page for more detailed information.
+(See the Growing Tips page for more detailed information.)

 Plant Prices, Minimum Order

-Our organically grown tomato plants are priced from $7.95 each to $9.95 each; a couple of our very rare plants are priced higher at $12.95 each.
 Plant prices are next to their names on The Big List below.
-Shipping cost is not included in the plant price.
+Shipping and packaging are not included in the plant price.

+Minimum order is 4 plants.
 Price break begins at 64 plants.

 Sun Gold